krystiankowalik/cache/README.md

 ## Specification

 Application freezes due to recurring requests which yield identical results for the same sets of parameters.
-The cache to improve the performance in this case should implements the following interfaces:
+The cache to improve the performance in this case should implement the following interfaces:

+CacheItem - the base container for individual objects retrievable from CacheItem through getValue() method.

 ```
 public interface CacheItem {